 GV Piano Chamber Series Performers

-A curator of the new GV Piano Chamber Series, Sookkyung Cho is Associate Professor of Piano at GVSU.
-As a soloist and chamber musician, she has appeared in venues such as Alice Tully Hall at Lincoln Center, Weill Recital Hall at Carnegie Hall, Chicago Cultural Center, Sarasota Opera House, Conservatoire d'art dramatique de Montréal in Canada, Château de Fontainebleau in France, and Xi’an Conservatory in China.
+Director of the new GV Piano Chamber Series, Sookkyung Cho is Associate Professor of Piano at Grand Valley State University.
+As a soloist and chamber musician, she has appeared in venues such as Alice Tully Hall at Lincoln Center, Weill Recital Hall at Carnegie Hall, Chicago Cultural Center, Sarasota Opera House, Conservatoire d'art dramatique de Montréal in Canada, Château de Fontainebleau in France, Bilkent Piano Festival in Turkey, and Xi’an Conservatory in China.
 Dr. Cho received a bachelor’s degree from Juilliard, where she was honored with the John Erskine Graduation Prize, and earned a master’s degree at Peabody and a doctorate at Juilliard as a C.V.
 Starr fellow.
 Her debut CD, Schubert’s 1817 Sonatas, was released on Centaur to critical acclaim in April 2021.
 She is proud to be an adopted Michigander!

-Violinist, Megan Crawford, has been a member of the Grand Rapids Symphony since 1999, and is currently Interim Professor of Violin at Western Michigan University.
-Before becoming a mother (of 5), she concertized as a soloist and chamber musician.
+Violinist, Megan Crawford, has been a member of the Grand Rapids Symphony since 1999, and continues to perform extensively as a soloist and chamber musician.
 She earned her Bachelor of Music from the University of Michigan, and Master of Music from Manhattan School of Music, where she won Concerto Competitions at both schools, in addition to other awards.
 More recently, Ms. Crawford has been a featured soloist with the Grand Rapids Symphony, Dearborn Symphony, Lansing Symphony, Kent Philharmonic, and the Baroque on Beaver Festival Orchestra.
 She has performed extensively as a chamber musician, including several recitals at the GRAM Sunday Classical Series, and helped create String Leadership Camp at GVSU, where she was Visiting Professor from 2015-2021.
 In addition to a successful private studio, Ms. Crawford has previously taught at Calvin College, Western Michigan University, Phoenix Phest, and substitute taught in the preparatory divisions for Manhattan School of Music and Mannes School of Music.

 Grace Kim started serving as assistant concertmaster in the Grand Rapids Symphony in 2017.
 She started her violin studies at the age of 10, when her family immigrated from South Korea to Yakima, WA.
 Her performances a soloist, chamber, and orchestra musician include a debut at the Kimmel Center with Philadelphia all city orchestra concerto competition winner, Medomak Conductors retreat musician in-residence, St.Louis Symphony Orchestra, Ann Arbor Symphony, Spoleto Festival Orchestra(Charleston), Amalfi Coast Music Festival.